ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   or descendants (`..[]`) of an input value.

 Nodelist:
-: A list of nodes.  <!-- ordered list?
-Maybe TBD by issues #27 and #60 -->
+: A list of nodes.
-  The output of applying a query to an argument is manifested as a list of nodes.
-  While this list can be represented in JSON, e.g. as an array, this specification does not require or assume any particular representation.
+  While a nodelist can be represented in JSON, e.g. as an array, this specification does not require or assume any particular representation.

 Normalized Path: